Integrations

 }

 Jaeger is an open-source distributed tracing system.
-ColdBrew supports Jaeger through the generic OpenTelemetry interface.
+ColdBrew supports Jaeger (and any OTLP-compatible backend like Grafana Tempo, Honeycomb, etc.) through the OpenTelemetry OTLP exporter.

 Configuring